Benefits Of Getting A Degree From An Online College

 Online universities aren’t all reputable, but many of them are quite well known and respected at this point in time

-This is especially true if you don’t actually need a degree and just want to get a useful certification, since most brick-and-mortar schools don’t even offer degrees in fields where only certifications are required.
+This is true if you don’t actually need a degree and just want to get a useful certification.
+Most brick-and-mortar schools don’t even offer degrees in fields where only certifications are required.